-Magnolia Petroleum Plc - Trading Update
+Magnolia Petroleum Plc - Trading update

 Trading Update

-Magnolia Petroleum plc, the AIM quoted US focused oil and gas exploration and production company, announces the following update in respect of its ongoing discussions with its bank and subsequent events which have lead it to request a temporary suspension.
+Magnolia Petroleum plc, the AIM quoted US focused oil and gas exploration and production company, announces the following update in respect of its ongoing discussions with its bank.

 In the Magnolia's recent operations update of 16 April 2018 it advised that discussions with the group's bank to renegotiate a bank loan, which the bank had previously agreed to extend, were progressing slowly following the sale of the bank and change of management.
 Magnolia has been informed that the bank will now not be extending the loan to Magnolia Petroleum, Inc. ("the Company"), Magnolia's wholly owned subsidiary, and the Company has been given approximately until 9 July 2018 to repay or refinance its loan.
 The bank has put restrictions on the Company's account such this it is unable to effectively manage its working capital.